 Are you thinking about getting a dental implant to replace a missing tooth?
 There are several ways to replace missing teeth, including dentures and bridges.
 However, dental implants are a very popular way to replace missing teeth.
 This is because dental implants look, feel and function just like permanent teeth.
-When you want to get dosing for tramadol, you will want to be sure that they are being surgically implanted by the best oral surgeon available.
+When you want to get implants Bergen, you will want to be sure that they are being surgically implanted by the best oral surgeon available.

 That is why patients who want dental implants Bergen, come to see us at Ramapo Oral & Maxillofacial Surgery.
 They know that they will receive exceptional treatment and individualized care.
 Our expert oral surgeons are Dr. David J. Caponigro; Dr. Anthony Pavone, and Dr. Justin Hendi.
 Dental implants are made up of two portions: the lower titanium root portion and the upper porcelain tooth portion.
 At our practice we perform the surgery to insert the lower titanium root portion.
 Proper implant placement is critical for the success of the entire implant procedure.
 It is important that the implant roots are inserted by a specialist, such as our oral surgeons.
 Our implant surgery is performed using the most state-of-the-art equipment and procedures.
 We also make sure that our patients remain perfectly comfortable during this oral surgery.